metal3d/goswitch/README.md

-# Go Switch

-Install and switch version from official golang.org website.

-Go Switch help you to setup a Go version and environment variables.
-It can also create a local environment that is similar to python virtualenv.
+# What can GoSwitch do ?

+GoSwitch is a bash script that can install and switch golang version.
+It has got others options:

-Goswitch can install recommended packages (see `list-recommended` and `install-recommended` options).
+- it can install recommended packages as glide, gocode, glide, and so on
+- it is able to create local project using a specific golang version (as Python VirtualEnv)
+- you can check golang versions that are available

+Also, goswitch can do:

+- bash completion
+- autoupdate itself

+# What about GVM ?

 Why to not use [gvm](https://github.com/moovweb/gvm) ?
-No reason, I only wanted to make my own in shell script :)
+No reason, I only wanted to make my own in shell script.

-My script is just a bit less heavy, simple and has not a lot of options.
+GoSwitch script is just a bit less heavy (it's a bash script).
 GVM is a great project that you should use if goswitch doesn't answer to your needs.

 ## Installation

 ```
-# If ~/.local/bin is in your PATH (recommanded)
+# If ~/.local/bin is in your PATH (recommended)
 curl -sSL $(curl -s https://api.github.com/repos/metal3d/goswitch/releases/latest | \
     grep tarball | cut -d '"' -f 4) | \
     tar -zxf - --strip-components=1 -C ~/.local/bin */goswitch